tuedodev/next-js-basic-authentication-email-credentials/README.md

 ## Seeding Prisma Database

-Fill in 20 dummy accounts: `npx prisma db seed`
+Fill in 20 dummy accounts: `npx prisma db seed`.
 You can customize the dummies according to your wishes in the `@prisma/dummyUser.json` file.

 ## Test